Rocket League: Sideswipe is a new mobile spinoff of the car-soccer hit

 Like the console and PC game, Rocket League: Sideswipe is free to play and will generate revenue through microtransactions.
 Psyonix is launching it in a testing phase in Australia and New Zealand today, which is a typical release strategy for mobile games.
 This enables Psyonix to refine the gameplay and monetization mechanics all while ensuring the game can maintain an audience.

 So why is this a new game and not simply a port of the original game?
 Well, Psyonix is molding this version specifically for the mobile experience.
-Instead of 5-minute games and the 1-to-3-player teams, Sideswipe has 2-minute and only 1-on-1 or 2-on-2 matches.
+Instead of 5-minute games and the 1-to-3-player teams, Sideswipe has 2-minute matches and only 1-on-1 or 2-on-2 matches.

 Psyonix plans to launch Rocket League: Sideswipe worldwide later this year.